xpavlic4/book-extracts/sports/golf/on the mark golf podcast.md

+# Justin Thomas
+* never push your kids to do something
+* help each other on the college team
+* my typical day:
+  - as much sleep as I can
+  - start every session with putting and chipping (with each wedge), 60%
+  - wedge game, hit numbers 20%
+  - rest driver and woods

 # Pete Esposito
 Webb Simpson: I am not a mad man when I make a mistake, but I will never allow myself to make two.
 * words wedge and full do not come in one sentence